 Pls.
-Note: Many of the chemical-based paint strippers, due to hazardous nature, have been banned from online stores such as Amazon, eBay, and others.
+Note: Many of the chemical-based paint strippers, due to their hazardous nature, have been banned from online stores such as Amazon, eBay, and others.

 Many of these are also restricted/banned in the US.
 Hence, we do not recommend using these chemical products.

-As a good alternative, you can consider using a homemade stripper, heat gun or a sander for stripping away the paint safely from metal, walls or furniture items at your place.
+As a good alternative, you can consider using a homemade stripper, heat gun, or a sander for stripping away the paint safely from metal, walls, or furniture items at your place.